Manikarnika: The Queen of Jhansi: India

 Anupama Chopra of Film Companion gave the film a rating of 3/5 and stated, "Manikarnika reveals Ranaut as an artist with boundless ambition".
-Calling Ranaut's performance in the film "fiery" she wrote, "Ranaut is on fire as the iconic Rani Lakshmi Bai.
-Her spine is erect, her eyes are unblinking and she seems propelled by some other-worldly power.
+Calling Ranaut's performance in the film "fiery," she wrote, "Ranaut is on fire as the iconic Rani Lakshmi Bai.
+Her spine is erect, her eyes are unblinking, and she seems propelled by some otherworldly power.
 She’s riding horses, wielding swords, leaping on elephants, and making it all look plausible.
 When she looks into the camera and insists on dying for the country, you want to follow her into battle".
 Rajeev Masand of CNN-IBN gave the film a rating of 3/5 and wrote, "This is a deliberately simplistic film; an old-fashioned patriotic saga told in the broadest of strokes, and with full nationalist fervor".
-Praising Ranaut's performance he further wrote, "Ranaut’s extraordinary performance is the film’s biggest strength.
+Praising Ranaut's performance, he further wrote, "Ranaut’s extraordinary performance is the film’s biggest strength.
 She is unwavering in her portrayal of Rani Lakshmibai; There’s a hard-to-miss intensity in her eyes, and tenacity in her voice.
 She commands the screen with a fiery, arresting presence, never letting your attention wander away from her".
 Namrata Joshi of The Hindu wrote, "Ranaut doesn’t just share the director’s credit; she overshadows all of the cast, including veterans like Danny Denzongpa and consummate performers like Atul Kulkarni and Mohammad Zeeshan Ayub.
 It’s evident that Ranaut has put her all into the film and she's present in practically every frame".
 Raja Sen of Hindustan Times gave the film a rating of 3/5 and wrote, "Ranaut’s film is an arrow against cinema’s patriarchy, a broadside against the boys".
-He called Ranaut a "one-woman army" and praised her performance by writing, "Ranaut is glorious and she makes you believe it.
+He called Ranaut a "one-woman army" and praised her performance by writing, "Ranaut is glorious, and she makes you believe it.
 She wears a dazzling smile like a cloak of confidence, and slices down enemy soldiers with a fury.
 We know what this actress is capable of, and she gives even the weaker written parts of this film her all".